davidkhala/gcp-collection/data-fusion/README.md

 - has a rich ecosystem of pre-built connectors and transformations
 - It allows organizations to rapidly develop and deploy data pipelines, track the lineage of data as it flows through the pipelines
+- Use Metadata to tag different components so that they are easily identifiable and managed.